JustOptimize/ShowHiddenChannels/README.md

 ### TODO

+With Library Version (Main):
+- Fix the broken plugin
+- Add an option to remove automatic download of stuff like data or css and instead rely on the local copy (This will help with development)
-- Start using the original library
+- Find a way to automate the patching of the library

+Without Library Version:
-- Find a way to patch the library (To add features)
+- Find a way to patch the library or stop using it completely.